Simple Considerations for Choosing a Horse Bit

 Don’t introduce new exercises until he has re-mastered all of the old ones in the new bit.

 Horses who have been ridden in curb bits can be re-schooled to snaffles fairly easily.
 Older horses who have ridden in snaffles take a very considerate hand and lots of patient training to change to a curb bit.
+There is also an art to training a horse to a one-handed bit (neck reining).

 5. What type of exercises you want him to perform - new routines or current training.
 Each type of bit rests on and pressures different areas of a horse’s mouth encouraging him to move in a different way.
 If you want him to learn a soft, lateral flex, your full cheek snaffle can be your best friend.
 Eggbutt snaffles are common for young horses and the beginning stages of dressage.
 If you need him to lift his front, he may need a gag bit (experienced trainers only).
 There are literally hundreds of bits for hundreds of different mouths and maneuvers.
 Choose a bit for its unique shape and seating position for the job at hand.